12 Day Perth to Broome Safari

 - Kayaking – allow approx $30 per hour

 Your Tour Guide can assist with booking these optional activities en route.
 Due to a limited season and high demand, swimming with Whale Sharks can be difficult to book locally.
-If you do not want to risk missing out, we recommend you pre-book with Kings Ningaloo Reef Tours in Exmouth for Day 6 of this tour.

 We operate trips that travel up and down the West Coast in custom-built, 21 seat 2WD trucks with a PA system and built-in storage (no risky trailers!).
 These vehicles allow our small groups extra space to kick back and relax as the Australian outback drifts by.
 They are fully air-conditioned and are fitted with adjustable air-vents, reclinable seats and map pockets to keep your book, drink and MP3 player in.
 Note that the vehicle could be branded Kimberley Wild, Kakadu Wild, Western Xposure or Adventure Tours Australia!